bytebase/bytebase.com-old/content/blog/database-review-2021.md

 1. Licensing concern after Oracle acquires MySQL.
 Personally, I think Oracle has made a lot of important improvements to MySQL after the acquisition, but licensing is a real risk, especially if the other side is Oracle.
 2. PG has the inherent architecture advantage, its advanced/extended features are much ahead of MySQL.
 For example, although MySQL also has Geospatial, JSON functionality, it is still quite inferior to PG's PostGIS, JSON-B.
 3. PG has a much more sophisticated query engine than MySQL.
 Not long ago, a former MySQL query engine engineer [ranted](https://blog.sesse.net/blog/tech/2021-12-05-16-41_leaving_mysql.html) before leaving the MySQL team.
 In fact, PG can have above average AP capabilities with a little tuning (many OLAP products like AWS Redshift are based on PostgreSQL).
 4. The logical isolation of PG is at the database level, where a PG instance can create many databases and then assign each database to a different tenant.
 Although MySQL instances can also create multiple databases, because the databases are connected by default, this makes it necessary to assign a separate MySQL instance to each tenant.
 In single-tenant mode, MySQL's ease of use is superior, but in today's SaaS, multi-tenant service scenario, PG has a big advantage.
-That's why PG has been adopted from the earliest Heroku, to the new Heroku-like render, and Supabase.
+That's why PG has been adopted by Heroku early on, to the new Heroku-like render, and Supabase.
 They can offer a low or even free database plan because they can serve many users with a single PG instance.

 PS is batteries included.
 When a company chooses PG, it gets a database with OLTP, OLAP, Document (JSON-B), FTS (tsvector/tsquery), Time-series (TimescaleDB), Geospatial (PostGIS), Multi-tenancy capabilities (batteries included).
 To summarize it in a simple formula:

 PostgreSQL = MySQL + Poor man version of (ClickHouse + MongoDB\* + Elasticsearch + InfluxDB) + Geospatial + Multi-tenancy

-- MongoDB 有分布式能力，这点比 PG 要强，但是论单机 KV 能力的话，PG 不少点其实更强。

-- Geospatial 在开源届公认的方案就是 PostGIS，所以如果业务上地理信息处理是核心，那 PostgreSQL 其实也是唯一的选择。

-- Multi-tenancy 这里指的更多是应用逻辑上的隔离，但还做不到像 Google Spanner 那样真正租户级别的物理隔离。

 Although PG can't compete with the ClickHouse in single-table query performance, or Elasticsearch in text retrieval, and even in transactional processing capabilities, it’s also [inferior to MySQL](https://eng.uber.com/postgres-to-mysql-migration), but the premise of having a single database system to serve all scenarios is too attractive.